 Discuss in small groups.

+The internet and digital technologies are transforming the world.
+Whether you are watching films, shopping or studying, chances are that you are (or could be) using online tools to do so.
 The EU continues to remove hurdles that prevent citizens, governments and businesses from taking full advantage of the internet.
 The solutions range from ending 'geo-blocking', removing mobile phone roaming charges and addressing the lack of internet access or digital skills, to new portability rules so people can access their online subscriptions for TV, games and music when travelling in the EU in the same way as they do at home.

 Roaming charges ended in June 2017, so people can use their mobile devices when travelling in the EU, paying the same prices as at home.

-Since 1 April 2018, Europeans have been able to access the online content they subscribe to at home, wherever they are in the EU, and their personal data is protected by the new General Data Protection Regulation which came in effect in May.
+Since 1 April 2018, Europeans have been able to access the online content they subscribe to at home, wherever they are in the EU, and their personal data is protected by the new General Data Protection Regulation which came into effect in May.

 However, not all citizens and businesses have access to fast internet and online opportunities.
 The Commission aims to provide citizens with the best possible internet connection, while the WiFi4EU initiative supports installing free public Wi-Fi hotspots in local communities across the EU.